Marketing strategies for small businesses

 Industry networking events are excellent marketing strategies for small businesses.
 They allow you to promote your business directly to targeted audiences.
 People who attend these events are already interested in what you offer, which means that each engagement is an engagement with a potential new customer.
-Interacting with people is key because even if they don’t buy your product, they might refer your business to others.
+Interacting with people is key because they might refer your business to others even if they don’t buy your product.

 Use your public speaking skills to talk about your business.
 If you don’t enjoy speaking in public, and that is fine, you might have someone in your company willing to do it.

 Being an expert in the domain allows you to share your knowledge with the audience.
 You could offer tips about making great coffee, talk about coffee beans, the history of coffee, whatever might seem captivating for the audience.
 Share behind the scenes information, provide tips about how you managed to grow your business.